After several weeks of problems with comments, I am thinking of moving from CommentLuv to Disqus. Opinions please?

 Google's hummingbird has deemed these CommentLuv link drops a form of manipulation.

-After reading a really interesting post about “Analysis and Competitor Research” by Barrie Evans on Power Affiliate Club, I did some checking up on my own site and have started to worry whether I have been too lenient approving links from bloggers that may have found me purely because I was using CommentLuv.
+I did some checking up on my own site and have started to worry whether I have been too lenient approving links from bloggers that may have found me purely because I was using CommentLuv.

 So I'm starting to lean a little towards Disqus – but not completely won over yet because so many of the “big” bloggers that I really respect still use CommentLuv.